Donna Martin: Relationships

 A few months later, a man named Garret Slan tried to rape her at knifepoint.
 She was rescued by David, but she and Ray continued dating.
 Donna and Ray celebrated the holidays together and their relationship got more intimate.
 Donna dated Ray for a year, but he eventually became abusive.
 He knocked her down a flight of stairs in Palm Springs but she lied about what happened and stayed with him.
 It was only when she learned that Ray had cheated on her with Valerie Malone that she broke up with him.
 She then got involved with Joe Bradley (Cameron Bancroft).
-A jealous Ray then started to harass the newly formed couple, but decided to drop the charges against Joe then he left town.
+A jealous Ray then started to harass the newly formed couple, which prompted a physical altercation between Joe and Ray.
+This led to Ray filing assault charges against Joe, jeopardizing his college football career.
+At Brandon’s advisement, Ray decided to let Donna go and drop the charges against Joe and then left town.
 Joe proposed to Donna, but she tearfully refused and they broke up.

 Finally, on their college graduation night, Donna and David had sex and ultimately reconciled, causing a rift with her mother.
 The pair moved in together but the reconciliation did not last long and Donna left David again after he forged a check in her name.
 Donna then had a serious romance with Noah Hunter, but that eventually ended and in the final season, she got back together with David again and the pair married in the show's series finale in 2000.

 90210

 In episode 4 of the spin-off 90210, Kelly and Brenda crack a joke about being back at West Beverly and still hearing "Donna Martin Graduates."
 Also, in conversation Kelly and Brenda mention that Donna has a baby and that it is "so cute."
 It is revealed that Donna has returned to Beverly Hills after experiencing a rough patch in her relationship with David.
-Later on, Donna finds herself in a dilemma when she must decide between returning to Japan and being with David or moving back to Beverly Hills and bringing their daughter, Ruby, with her.
+Later on, Donna faces a dilemma when she must choose between returning to Japan to be with David or moving back to Beverly Hills with their daughter, Ruby.